 Applicants should note that where MSAC has completed its considerations of an application and the applicant seeks to withdraw that application:

-Post MSAC Consideration for ListingOnly after Government consideration of advice from MSAC is a decision made on whether an item is to be included or amended on the MBS.
+Post MSAC Consideration for public fundingOnly after Government consideration of advice from MSAC is a decision made on whether a proposed service or technology is publicly funded.

 MSAC is a non-legislative committee, and so its advice is not binding.
-The Minister for Health will decide whether MBS funding will be granted.
+The Minister for Health will decide whether public funding will be granted.